When Do You Have To Register As A Financial Advisor?

 In this context, registering simply means registering either yourself personally as an investment adviser, or a business entity as an investment adviser, and becoming a “Registered Investment Adviser”.
 When you hear the label “RIA”, it’s short for Registered Investment Adviser.
 That means it’s literally the person or the entity who’s been registered as such.

 Technically, the RIA is the business (e.g., either a business entity or you acting as a sole proprietor).
 The person who gives the advice in that business is an Investment Adviser Representative (or an IAR) under the RIA.
-Either you’re an IAR of yourself because you’re a sole proprietor, or you’re an IAR of the entity that’s registered as an investment adviser.
+Either you’re functionally an IAR of yourself because you’re a sole proprietor, or you’re fully registered as an IAR of the entity that’s in turn registered as an investment adviser.

 That’s important because in order to become the IAR – i.e., the person that actually gives the advice under the registered entity – there’s another requirement: you have to complete the Series 65 exam, or have completed the Series 66 and the Series 7 from the broker-dealer side, which cross-qualifies you for the Series 65.